 The Juvenile Reentry Project focuses on the areas of record sealing, education, and landlord/tenant law:

 - Record sealing

 Being involved in the Juvenile Justice System makes school enrollment difficult.
 We can represent youth at reenrollment or transfer meetings and assist with credit transfers.
 We can help with school discipline by advocating against suspension, expulsions, and transfers.
-In addition, we can assist with school violations of due process rights.
 Lastly, we can help with special education services.
 This would include evaluation requests, advocacy in IEP meetings, and holding schools accountable for violations of their obligation to provide a free and appropriate education.

 - Housing & Landlord/Tenant